 Spoon a serving of pasta into individual bowls, then ladle soup over pasta.
 Garnish with Italian parsley and Parmesan cheese.
 Eat and enjoy!

-This is our new favorite soup, perfect for these cool autumn days.
+This is our new favorite soup, perfect for dinner on chilly days.
 It’s our adaptation of the original recipe titled “Recipe for Health: Hearty Three-Bean Soup”, printed in a magazine we received from a local hospital.
 True to its name, it is very hearty, full of flavor, and chunky with lots of the good stuff!
-We’ve made it many times, adjusting the seasonings to suit our taste, until we settled on this recipe (most of the seasonings approximately double the original amounts.
-This is a great comfort-food gift, or what I call “A Hug in a Bowl” — everyone loves it and requests the recipe.
+We’ve made it many times, adjusting the seasonings to suit our taste, until we settled on this recipe (most of the seasonings are approximately double the original amounts).
+This is a great comfort-food gift — what I call “A Hug in a Bowl” — everyone loves it and requests the recipe.
 We often make a double batch and freeze half for another day.
 It tastes even better the next day after the flavors have a chance to blend.
 (The photo above shows pieces of broccoli which I included on one occasion.
 I’ve also added shredded cabbage and you may need to adjust the liquid to accommodate extra ingredients.)
 It makes a complete meal in itself, but try it with Cast Iron Skillet Cornbread for a larger meal or a soup party!